nuxeo-cps/products--CPSSkins/profiles/default/README.txt

 This profile is an extension profile that installs the CPSSkins application.

-It presupposes that a CMFDefault or a CPSDefault has already been set up.
+It presupposes that CMFDefault or CPSDefault has already been set up.

 What gets installed
 ~~~~~~~~~~~~~~~~~~~